Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 What, you may ask, is this doing in a Christmas nativity?
 It’s kind of hard to say.
 And after years spent living in Spain, I’m still none the wiser.

-Still, it does provide a new kind of tradition for winter in Spain: spotting the most creative cagana amid the markets.
-Wooden, plastic, hand carved or mass produced, you can find a cagana as a smurf, a cartoon or even Queen Elizabeth of Great Britian and Northern Ireland.
+Still, it does provide a new kind of tradition for winter in Spain: spotting the most creative cagana.
+Wooden, plastic, hand carved or mass produced, you can find a cagana as a smurf, a cartoon or even the Queen.
+Catalonia reigns supreme, in this regard, but look hard and you will find them everywhere.

 Christmas in Spain

 Christmas itself tends to be more of a religious day in Spain than in the UK.
 People head to cathedrals and churches on Christmas Eve for the Midnight Mass, also known as ‘The Mass of the Rooster’.
-People wear their best clothes, and you can hear the choirs from outside, sometimes boosted by giant speakers.
-It is a beautiful night to stroll around the cities and soak in all the light of the holidays.
+People wear their best clothes, and you can hear the choirs from outside.
+But the biggest day is yet to come.

 New Year’s Eve in Spain